 Pump station risks

-Pump stations can fail in large storm events if power goes out and there is not an emergency diesel powered backup generator.
+Pump stations can fail in large storm events if the power goes out and there is not an emergency diesel-powered backup generator.
 They can also be overwhelmed in large storm events that produce water amounts beyond what the infrastructure is built to handle.